This ultimate media definition will help improve your marketing results.

 How and when the audience pays attention to the media’s content is critical to how focused the person is on your information.

 The 5 major content consumption types are:

 - Focused use.
 Concentrating on one piece of information

-- Dual input.
+- Multi-input.
 Checking two or more media or devices concurrently.